Wild Mersea Island

 Fen Farm is in East Mersea, a village on Mersea Island off the coast of Essex and a short drive from Colchester.
 There is always something happening on Mersea, but with lots of open spaces there are quiet places just for you.

 At the highest cliffs on the island, a mere fifteen feet, fallen oaks litter the beach below, signifying their retreat by a metre a year.
 The river gravel in the low cliffs is 300,000 years old and is the site where bones of elephant tusk, narrow-nosed rhino, bears and giant deer were discovered early last century.

-Food and Drink
+Food & Drink

 Mersea Island vineyard with its Courtyard cafe is within a few miles, where you can sample wine and beer made on the Island along with lunch or a piece of cake.